Amazon shares hit another record on strong sales data

-SAN FRANCISCO Amazon.com Inc shares hit another record on Thursday after e-commerce firm ChannelAdvisor Corp released strong online sales data.
+SAN FRANCISCO Amazon.com Inc (AMZN.O) shares hit another record on Thursday after e-commerce firm ChannelAdvisor Corp (ECOM.N) released strong online sales data.

 ChannelAdvisor reported that client sales on Amazon.com jumped 30.6 percent in June, compared with the same month last year.
 That year-over-year growth rate was up from May's rate of 25.8 percent.

-ChannelAdvisor provides solutions to help merchants sell more on websites such as Amazon.com, eBay.com and Google Inc's shopping site.
+ChannelAdvisor helps merchants sell more on websites such as Amazon.com, eBay.com and Google Inc's shopping site.
 Investors watch the firm's data closely because it provides an early window into the performance of the leading U.S. e-commerce companies.

 The second quarter is typically one of the slowest periods for online shopping, falling after the winter holiday buying binge and before the back-to-school rush.
 However, the ChannelAdvisor data suggests that Amazon and eBay performed solidly at the end of the second quarter.